-If one of the SmartStat override bits (bit 8-11) is set in SM, then the SmartStat can be used to extend occupied mode.
+If a SmartStat override bit (bits 8-19) is set in SM, then the SmartStat can be used to extend occupied mode.

 If the host override bit (bit 20) is set in SM, then you can control the schedule state of the floating point control loop from the Schedule Summary object.
 In this case, the host schedule enable property must be enabled (Schedule Summary Object:HE=1).